 Before joining the MPavilion team, Jessie was project coordinator at Right Angle Studio, working behind the scenes on many creative projects with City of Melbourne, the National Gallery of Victoria and The Future Laboratory.
 Before this, Jessie worked across a diverse range of creative projects; In 2007, she was part of a small team to bring British fashion designer Kim Jones to Australia; she also worked as a photographer, and was published in Vice, Oyster, Vice, Harpers Bazaar and Russh among others; and on production of two feature films; Hail (2011), directed by Amiel Courtin-Wilson, which premiered at the 68th Venice Film Festival—one of only a handful of Australian films to feature in the selection over the past decade; and Ruin (2013), directed by Amiel Courtin-Wilson and Michael Cody which premiered at the 70th Venice Film Festival and was awarded the special jury prize.

-Sara joined MPavilion in 2017 as producer, helping to facilitate and communicate the 2017/18 cultural program.
+Sara joined MPavilion in 2017 as creative producer.
 An experienced writer, editor and broadcaster, she also presents the weekly radio show Parallel Lines on Triple R, looking at how arts, culture, design and science inform our everyday experiences in the world.

 From 2015–17, Sara was editor of Assemble Papers, a biannual print and weekly online publication exploring ‘small footprint living’ across art, design, architecture, urbanism and the environment.
 Previously, she was assistant editor at Australian Book Review and online editor at Australian Design Review.
 Her writing has appeared in the Guardian, Australian Book Review, Vice and VAULT, among others.
 As a broadcaster, she has covered arts, culture & food for Monocle 24 (Monocle’s global radio station).
 A regular public speaker, Sara has chaired panels and appeared as a guest at the Wheeler Centre, the Emerging Writers Festival, Face the Music, Melbourne Indesign, Monash University and the Melbourne Art Book Fair.
 Her career highlight was hosting the Sugar Mountain x Visions (UK) Dog Show, a fundraiser for Guide Dogs Victoria at MPavilion 2016/17.